 The video mode will allow you to pin videos to your panoramas.

-ID – Each video added, or element, is given a unique ID.
+ID – Each video added is given a unique ID.
 The default is

 Element01.
 The number will increase with each added element.